 This course is designed to prepare the student for the paramedic level as outlined by the 2009 National EMS Education Standards for the Paramedic.
-The student is introduced to the paramedic career field.
+The student is introduced to the Paramedic career field.
 Concepts taught include medical/legal considerations, the roles and responsibilities of the paramedic, anatomy and physiology, patient assessment techniques, pharmacology, and life span development.
 Students will complete a 90 hour clinical experience in outpatient surgery and emergency departments.
-Students must be currently certified at the EMT or higher level, be at least 17 years of age, have a high school diploma or equivalent, be able to speak, write, and read English, and hold a current course completion card in CPR prior to starting NSC Paramedic 1.
-Prerequisites EMS 200 EMT, HSC 113 Medical Terminology, BIO 168 Human Anatomy and Physiology 1 with lab NSC = National Standard Curriculum.
+Students must be currently certified at the EMT-Basic/EMT or higher level, be at least 17 years of age, have a high school diploma or equivalent, be able to speak, write, and read English.
+Current BCLS recognition at the Healthcare Provider (American Heart Association) or Professional Rescuer (American Red Cross) level is required prior to starting NSC Paramedic 1.
+Students will be required to undergo a national criminal background check and State of Iowa child/adult abuse registry check prior to starting clinical rotations.
+Mandatory reporter training and a health physical are required prior to starting clinical/field rotations.
+The cost of obtaining these requirements is in addition to course tuition and fees.
+Information on how to satisfy these requirements will be distributed the first night of class.
+Prerequisites - EMS 200 EMT, HSC 113 Medical Terminology, BIO 168 Human Anatomy and Physiology 1 with lab NSC = National Standard Curriculum.